 The Elsevier article class

-For more complex articles, two additional class files and templates are available, single-column (cas-sc.cls) and double-column (cas-dc.cls).
-These can be downloaded from CTAN(opens in new tab/window) (els-cas-template.zip(opens in new tab/window)).
-These class files are documented here(opens in new tab/window).
+Two additional class files and templates are available for single and double column.
+These can be downloaded from here(opens in new tab/window).

 Elsevier reference styles

 Some journals require a specific reference style.
-The relevant bibliographic styles for LaTeX packed with the sample manuscript(opens in new tab/window) are available in the “doc” folder.
+Please check the Guide for Authors for the journal requirement.
+The relevant bibliographic styles for LaTeX are packed with the sample manuscript(opens in new tab/window) are available in the “doc” folder.

 Submitting your manuscript